-Raising a violation of the federal rules as part of a foreclosure defense strategy can be complicated.
+Raising a violation of the federal laws as part of a foreclosure defense strategy can be complicated.
 If you want to successfully delay or stop the foreclosure, consider talking to an attorney who can advise you what do in your particular situation.
-A qualified foreclosure defense attorney may be able to use a servicer’s violations of the rules to gain some leverage in the foreclosure proceedings, delay the foreclosure, or give you the opportunity to explore workout options before the foreclosure goes forward.
+A qualified foreclosure defense attorney might be able to use a servicer’s violations of the laws to gain some leverage in the foreclosure proceedings, delay the foreclosure, or give you the opportunity to explore workout options before the foreclosure goes forward.
 Also, you may have other valid defenses to a foreclosure and consulting with a licensed attorney in your state is a good way to find out about options in your particular circumstances.

-You may also file a complaint about a servicer’s violations regarding the federal rules with the Consumer Financial Protection Bureau (CFPB) by going to the CFPB website or by calling 855-411-2372.
+You may also file a complaint about a servicer’s violations regarding the federal laws with the Consumer Financial Protection Bureau (CFPB) by going to the CFPB website or by calling 855-411-2372.
 The CFPB will forward your complaint and any documents that you provide to the servicer and try to get a response from them.
 (Or, if the CFPB thinks that another government agency would be better able to help you, it will forward your complaint to that agency and let you know.)
 But be aware that filing a complaint with the CFPB is highly unlikely to stop foreclosure proceedings.
 To stop a foreclosure, you'll most likely need an attorney's assistance.